matt-tekly/tekly-packages/Packages/ca.tekly.injectors/readme.md

 	- Contains the instances of objects that will be injected into other objects
 	- You can register instances or use factory functions
 	- InjectorContainers can be constructed with a parent InjectorContainer
-		- If an InjectorContainer doesn't contain a dependency it will then look in its parent
+		- If an InjectorContainer doesn't contain a dependency it will look in its parent
 - Injector
 	- Given an InjectorContainer and a target object this will inject the dependencies into the target
 	- Only fields marked with `[Inject]` and methods marked with `[Inject]` will be injected into
 - HierarchyInjector
 	- A MonoBehaviour that collects child MonoBehaviours that have `[Inject]` on any fields or methods
 	- This is only done in the editor at edit time.
 It will not find MonoBehaviours that are dynamically added
-	- I generally put a `HierarchyInjector` at the root of prefabs and use that to inject into the prefabs components when I instantiate it
+	- A common use case is to have a `HierarchyInjector` at the root of a prefab and is used to resolve all dependencies needed in that prefab
+- InjectorContainerRef
+  - A ScriptableObject that contains a InjectorContainerRef.
+  - The InjectorContainer must be initialized by user code before something accesses it
+  - This allows you to access that InjectorContainer any where
+  - Commonly used to have a Prefab inject into itself using the InjectorContainerRef's container
+  - Commonly used to allow different TreeState machines to share InjectorContainers

 ## Example